 Eligibility and Qualifications

-- Applicants must have obtained a bachelor’s degree by the time he or she starts at Churchill, and cannot have obtained a doctorate
+- Have obtained a bachelor’s degree by the time he or she starts the Churchill, and cannot have obtained a doctorate

-- Applicants must demonstrate the capacity for original, creative work as shown by special recognition or letters of reference
+- Demonstrate the capacity for original, creative work as shown by special recognition or letters of reference

-- Applicants must have character, adaptability, and a demonstrated concern for the critical problems of society
+- Have character, adaptability, and a demonstrated concern for the critical problems of society

 Application Procedures and Selection Criteria

 - GRE scores on the general tests taken within the last two years (subject tests not required) must be sent ELECTRONICALLY (NOT as part of the Penn application) directly to the Winston Churchill Foundation (Institution Code 3922).
 The nominee’s test results should reach the Churchill Foundation no later than December.
 Scores on the GRE taken in the past two years are acceptable.
 The Foundation accepts MCAT scores in place of the GRE.

 In early November, the Penn Churchill Committee will select no more than two nominees to be forwarded to the Churchill Foundation.
 Those candidates who have been nominated by Penn will be informed in January, by the Churchill Foundation, whether or not they have received the endorsement of the Screening Committee.
 The Board of Graduate Studies and appropriate department chairs at the University of Cambridge consider the nominees for admission.
 The final decision on the awards is made by the Churchill Foundation in mid-April.